DejanGegic/FrostBite/docs/md/extended.md

 #### Locking the whole system 🌎

 **How to activate this mode:**
-To activate this mode, add a file named `THIS MIGHT DESTROY MY COMPUTER` to the directory where the FrostBite binary is located.
+To activate this mode, add a file named `THIS MAY LOCK MY DATA PERMANENTLY` to the directory where the FrostBite binary is located.
 This file can be empty, it just needs to exist.
 This is a temporary solution to prevent accidental activation of this mode.
 Suggestions for a better solution are welcome, and will be implemented.

 This mode is similar to the previous one, with some extra steps.
 First, the scanner will attempt to find all the disks on the system.
 Then it will scan in parallel all the disks and all the directories on the disks.